drhelius/Gearboy/README.md

 There is a nice Netbeans + Qt tutorial [here](http://netbeans.org/kb/docs/cnd/qt-applications.html).

+### iOS
+- Install Xcode for Mac OS X. You need iOS SDK 5.1 or later.
+- Open the Gearboy Xcode project and build.
+- Run it on real hardware using your iOS developer certificate.
+For jailbroken devices use the jailbreak branch.

+### Raspberry Pi - Raspbian
+- Install SDL development dependencies (<code>sudo apt-get install libsdl1.2-dev</code>).
+- Use <code>make</code> to build the project.

 ### Windows
 - You need Visual Studio 2010 (Express Edition will do but you won't be able to install the Qt Add-in).
 - Install the [Qt 4 SDK for Windows](http://qt-project.org/downloads).